The Best Bike Lock for Every Scenario

 Nota bene: If you buy through the links in this article, InsideHook may earn a small share of the profits.

 Bike thefts are on the rise.
-The New York Times reported that bike thefts are up 27% year over year.
+In October, New York Times reported that bike thefts were up 27% year over year.
 Thefts in Denver are even worse.
 The rise in thefts is mostly attributed to a surge in cycling—more bikes on the streets means more bikes that can be stolen.
 With more people buying bikes, it’s a good reminder that you also need to buy a good bike lock.

 The Four Types of Bike Locks